The large brick wall to the left of the entrance of the church of Santi Cosma e Damiano

 The wall, now peppered with clamp holes, was once completely veneered with 151 slabs of marble, on which was incised a scaled map (1:240) of the ancient city, with north at the bottom.

 The Forma Urbis Romae, also known as the Severan Marble Plan of Rome (c.
-203-211 CE), was roughly 18 m wide and 13 m high (60 by 43 feet).
+203-211 CE), was roughly 18 metres wide and 13 metres high (60 by 43 feet).
 It was mounted onto the wall of a room in the Templum Pacis, which had been built by the emperor Vespasian (r.
 69-79).

 Sadly, only 10-15% of the map survives in the form of more than a thousand fragments.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and